Luisa13/The-Book-Store/README.md

 # The-Book-Store
-A book store built with Spring Boot, ReactJS and MongoDB
+A simple book store built with Spring Boot, MongoDB and ReactJS.

 ### Installation
 Clone this project